Oxen-AI/oxen-ai.github.io/src/domains.md

 You will see a variety of files and folders, including:

 ```
-config.toml
 commits/
 history/
 objects/
 refs/
 HEAD
+config.toml
 ```

 Let's use these files and folders as a jumping off point to learn about the different domain objects.
-Since at it's core, Oxen is a version control system, let's start with what is a "version" and how is it represented?

-# Config.toml
+# First Up: Repositories

-The first file you will notice is a simple configuration file `config.toml`

-TODO: Cleanup the path from here

-# Next Up

-What is this `commits/` directory and how do we keep track of versions?
-Let's deep dive into [commit objects](domains/commits.md) next.
+All of the domain objects exist within the context of a "Repository", so let's [start there](domains/repositories.md).
+All of the files and folders within the `.oxen` directory represent different sub components of a Repository, but we need some over arching objects to kick the process all off.
+These are what we call the `LocalRepository` and `RemoteRepository`.